|As of April 2018

 those new factory replacement stickers were falling apart in a year or same as the originals.
 Those stickers then began everywhere for about $3 and Volvo dealers have reportedly been giving them away in order to reduce customer complaints.

-Then the same thing happened with the Volvo emblem on steering wheels on 2008 to 2016 models.
+Then the same thing happened with the blue "VOLVO" emblem on steering wheels on all 2008 to models.
 After again receiving numerous requests, I